treffynnon/sqlstyle.guide/_includes/sqlstyle.guide.md

 #### Sub-queries

-In PostgreSQL you should be doing subqueries with `WITH` clauses and avoiding the use of inline subqueries.
+In PostgreSQL you should probably be writing subqueries with `WITH` clauses and mostly avoiding the use of inline subqueries.

 In MySQL or other query engines that do not support `WITH`, sub-queries should be left aligned 2 spaces to the right of the opening parentheses and then laid out using the same style as a `WITH`